jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/20 - The Damaged World.md

 ## Frontline

-Red blue politics used old ruling philosophies.
-One's based on limited tools, and trying to figure out how to "fairly" allocate the control, regulation, and profits of society's limited tools.
-Who should get into University, and how should it be paid, is an easy example.
+Red blue politics use old philosophies.
+One's trying to figure out how to "fairly" allocate the control, regulation, and profits of society's limited tools.
+For example, when libraries and lecture halls were the only means of education, old philosophies needed to debate who should get into university, and how  the masive expense should be paid.
+Endless battles over affirmative action, student loan rates, state subsidies are the result.

-Without changing their ruling philosophy, our politics is unable to work together.
-They increasingly blamed each other for their shared inability to update society to the new environment of digital tools.
+Digital tools greatly open up our options.
+Sticking with old philosophies holds them back.
+Our politics thus can't work.
+Politicians increasingly blame each other for their shared inability to update society to digital tools.
+Frontline problems go unsolved.
+Red blames blue and vice versa in an vicious cycle.

-That means our society is forced to us use pre-digital tools.
-Mass produced gas cars and inefficient suburban housing, used by millions stuck in traffic going to and from 9-5 jobs.
+Darth Blockbuster is happy as our society is forced to keep using his pre-digital tools.

+And thus our climate suffers.
+We keep using Darth Blockbuster's mass produced gas cars, college education, inefficient cookie cutter suburban housing, unnutrious fast food.
+Despite frontline problems of too much carbon in the atmostphere, housing bubble bursts, massive student debt, and horrible individual health.
+We overuse Earth's resources.
 Our climate is changing because our ruling philosophy is not.

-A date ruling philosophy causes more problems on the frontline.
-Incomprehensible tax codes that keep legons of accounts and lawyers employed.
-Education system charging teenagers tens of thousands of dollars.
-A banking industry ready to load kids the money because the rules say kids can never declare bankruptcy on it.
-Highways citizens keep paying to expand, yet commute times keep getting longer.

 The people are disadvantaged.
-Our problem isn't lack of innovation per se.
-It's lack of majic, because the extras are held back from connecting to new tools, because of the rules.
 Middle class quality of life, political cooperation, and climate change, won't get better until the extras join the antagonists in stepping up to the antagonists, and change the world.